rsksmart/devportal/docs/04-resources/06-guides/rsk-cli/command.md

 -  Press the Enter key to select this option.

--  After selecting "List saved wallets", you will see an output similar to the following on your terminal:
+-  After selecting `List saved wallets`, you will see an output similar to the following on your terminal:

 ```
 📜 Saved wallets (1):